iamandrewcanil/iamandrewcanil/README.md

 - 👀 I’m interested in Cybersecurity, Web Development, Android Development
 - 🌱 I’m currently learning BTech CSE ( Cyber Security )
 - 💞️ I’m looking to collaborate on any good project in my domains
-- 📫 Reach out and follow me via LinkedIn, Medium, Instagram and X
+- 📫 Reach out and follow me via LinkedIn, X, Medium and Instagram
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Ur a genius if you can get stuff done!